harterrt/harterrt/content/mozilla/okrs_and_4dx.md

 Specifically, I think it
 **encourages us to set goals for projects that don't need them**.
 For example, The last two quarters
-I've set OKRs for giving quick responses for client teams.
+I've set OKRs for giving quick responses to client teams.
 In reality, I'm already responding quickly.
 In no world am I going to start ignoring questions because it's not in my OKRs.
 It's an obvious priority.